What is LTM EBITDA (TTM)?

 TTM EBITDA Margin = TTM EBITDA / Total TTM Revenue.

 2) TTM EBITDA Coverage

-TTM EBITDA Coverage Ratio is a kind of Solvency Ratio which defines how much cash a company has generated in the last twelve months period from its operating activities to cover its financial obligations i.e. interest and lease expenses.
+TTM EBITDA Coverage Ratio is a kind of Solvency Ratio that defines how much cash a company has generated in the last twelve months period from its operating activities to cover its financial obligations, i.e., interest and lease expenses.
 It can be calculated as

 LTM EBITDA Coverage Ratio = TTM EBITDA + LTM Lease Expenses / LTM Interest Expenses + LTM Principle Repayment + LTM Lease Expenses

 These are the key financial ratios from the point of view of investors, and they can calculate the same for (NTM) next twelve months period to have better clarity about the company.
 LTM EBITDA is also used as a denominator in the valuation of Target Company, i.e., Enterprise Value / LTM EBITDA.